cerb/cerb.github.io/recipes/slack/slash-commands.md

 ---
-layout: page
-title: Slack
+title: Create a simple Cerb bot using Slack slash commands
 permalink: /integrations/slack/slash-commands
-jumbotron:
-  title: Cerb + Slack
-  tagline: Integrate with Slack messaging for teams
+excerpt: |
+  Slack makes it very easy to interact with third-party apps and services using their _slash commands_ feature.
+To demonstrate this functionality, we'll add a new chat command named **/cerb** and instruct Slack to send those messages to a webhook in Cerb where we'll process them in real-time using a Virtual Attendant behavior...
 ---

-# Create a simple Cerb bot using Slack Slash Commands
+# {{ page.title }}

+## Introduction

 Slack makes it very easy to interact with third-party apps and services using their _slash commands_ feature.